…and we’re not talking about the weeds!

 Just to give everyone an idea of the condition of the chicory in the plots being sprayed, the majority of the plant leaf matter ranges from 8” to 12” tall.
 However, some bolting is beginning to occur, meaning taller stems are forming.
 Jill located one very prolific plant that gives us an idea of what chicory is capable of.
 Jill is 5’ 4” tall.
 The photo speaks for itself.

-Finally, while the biological aspect (grazing with goats) is scheduled to begin in earnest next week, we have been monitoring the condition of the chicory in the goats’ pastures.
+Finally, the biological aspect (grazing with goats) has been ongoing.
+We have been monitoring the condition of the chicory in the goats’ pastures.
 Our experience over the years is that the goats (and other livestock on our farm) don’t really desire the chicory plant when it is in the rosette stage.
 That is the low-growing, leafy period that most of us are familiar with in the spring when dandelions are growing in our lawns.

 A quick internet search reveals a common characteristic of chicory.
 People who have eaten chicory leaves in salads have commented that the leaves have a somewhat bitter taste.
 Some folks prefer the taste while others avoid it.
 Many online sites mention that chicory leaves become bitterer the older they are and the more they are exposed to sunlight and air.
 They’re right—I’ve eaten chicory, and I’m not a fan.